 Now lets get back to where we started, the questions.
 I detailed the beauty and richness of this valley to demonstrate my logic behind two points that I strongly feel about

-1. Confident Tribe: The richness in the nature here (that too from all angles like geography, bio-diversity, beauty, resources like water, wood, medicines, food, and connectivity to other regions for trade) would have made the tribes of this region very secure in their minds.
+1. Confident Tribe: The richness in nature here (that too from all angles like geography, biodiversity, beauty, resources like water, wood, medicines, food, and connectivity to other regions for trade) would have made the tribes of this region very secure in their minds.
 They are confident men and women and you can feel it if you talk to them.
-They still don’t want houses in the so called more “developed” regions of the earth.
+They still don’t want houses in the so-called more “developed” regions of the earth.

-2. Attractiveness of the Beauty of this valley is extreme: What looks like heaven, can only lead to heaven.
+2. The attractiveness of the Beauty of this valley is extreme: What looks like heaven, can only lead to heaven.
 I have been here twice and we, me and my friends, often talking about settling here.
-Not that I have not been to other valley as beautiful but there is something about this valley that makes it extremely attractive : the wine of these villages hit you more, the women here have more charm, the men look stronger…I am not sure about what exactly draws me here but it’s just the right combination of all aspects of beauty that makes HKD a perfect valley.
+Not that I have not been to another valley as beautiful but there is something about this valley that makes it extremely attractive: the wine of these villages hit you more, the women here have more charm, the men look stronger…I am not sure about what exactly draws me here but it’s just the right combination of all aspects of beauty that makes HKD a perfect valley.

 Well whether this blog gives you more to think about when you go there next or not, it should at least give you facts about the extensions and newer regions that you can explore from Har-Ki-Doon.